A guide to child CPR and using an AED on children

 What causes cardiac arrest in children?

 The causes of cardiac arrest in children often differ from those in adults.
 In most cases, it is the result of breathing problems or shock, which eventually causes the heart to stop.
-The European Resuscitation Council states in their Guidelines: “Half of all paediatric OHCAs have a distinguishable reversible cause with hypoxia being the most prevalent of these.”
-This refers to cardiac arrests taking place outside the hospital, often caused by a lack of oxygen, a cause much less likely in adults.
-For this reason, rescue breaths are a high priority in paediatric resuscitation.

 A sudden cardiac arrest without warning is more typically linked to underlying heart conditions, such as congenital heart defects.